Published On: Mar 29 2012 04:58:00 PM CDTUpdated On: Apr 01 2016 01:00:00 AM CDT

 Kareem Abdul-Jabbar led UCLA to three NCAA championships before embarking on a legendary NBA career.
 In January 2012, he was named a United States cultural ambassador, with a mission of promoting education, racial tolerance and cultural understanding among young people around the world.

 James Worthy, who won a title in 1982 with North Carolina, was named as one of the 50 Greatest Players in NBA history after a Hall of Fame career with the Lakers.
-He now co-hosts a pre- and post-game Lakers show in Los Angeles as well as serving as an analyst for local broadcasts.
+He co-hosted a pre- and post-game Lakers show in Los Angeles as well as served as an analyst for local broadcasts.
+In September 2015, he was hired to be an assistant coach for the Lakers in the area of player development.

 Danny Manning led the Kansas Jayhawks to the title in 1988, earning the Most Outstanding Player award on the strength of his 31 points, 18 rebounds, 5 steals and 2 blocked shots in the championship game.
 He was drafted with the first overall pick by the Los Angeles Clippers in the 1998 NBA Draft and spent more than a decade in the league.